Kaduna Mafia: Context

 The challenges to Ahmadu Bello of the transition from colonial rule to self-government laid in his role as a member of the traditional ruling establishment.
 He was confronted with either maintaining the caliphal structures under British rule or modernise administrative structures of the traditional institutions to provide them with power of utility.
 It is argued that the introduction of reforms of the institutions saved them from withering away.
 Traditional authority has continued to play a central role in Northern society since the time of Ahmadu Bello, despite continuing reforms.

 The creation of the civil service during the period of Ahmadu Bello is one of his major achievements.
 He regarded the northern civil service as a meritocracy, which should be above petty political quarrels, and certainly above corruption.
 The civil service had a rigorous code of ethics, and came to serve as a counterbalance to both politicians and traditional leaders.
 The trans-ethnic nature of the civil service provided the backbone for Northern Regionalism and for northern development efforts, which were based on the principle of equal distribution of opportunities.
 The technical and administrative skills of the civil service were essential to a large-scale political community, and the willingness to take assignments outside of the capital city was part of the ethos.
 The civil service provided a smooth transition from colonial rule to Independence, and an equally smooth transition from Northern Regionalism to the creation of states and the consolidation of Nigerian federalism.
 Perhaps the key to the effective functioning of the civil service was its apparent balance in terms of sub-regional zones, its transcendence of sub-regional interests, and its ability to incorporate intergenerational cohorts into a cohesive whole.
 His insistence that the next generation of traditional leaders be western educated set the stage for the transition to their subsequent roles.

-The first generation of northern civil servants (i.e. those born in the decade from about 1910–1920: Tafawa Balewa, Yahya Madawaki, Isa Kaita, Abubakar Imam) tended to be cohorts from Katsina College, and had good personal relationships with their colleagues (including Ahmadu Bello) who had gone into political life.
+The first generation of northern civil servants (i.e. those born in the decade from about 1910–1920: Tafawa Balewa, Yahaya Madawaki, Isa Kaita, Abubakar Imam) tended to be cohorts from Katsina College, and had good personal relationships with their colleagues (including Ahmadu Bello) who had gone into political life.

-The second generation of northern civil servants (i.e. those born from 1920 to 1930, and reaching senior status in the service during the transition to independence such as – Mohammed Bello, Muhammadu Dikko Yusufu, Hassan Katsina) tended to have familial connections and were also part of the Katsina-Kaduna-Zaria education axis, they had close working relations with their "seniors" (the first generation) in the civil service and in the political realm.
+The second generation of northern civil servants (i.e. those born from 1920 to 1930, and reaching senior status in the service during the transition to independence such as – Mohammed Bello, Muhammadu Dikko Yusufu, Hassan Katsina) tended to have familial connections and were also part of the Katsina–Kaduna–Zaria education axis, they had close working relations with their "seniors" (the first generation) in the civil service and in the political realm.

 The third generation of northern civil servants (i.e. those born from 1930 to 1940 and entering the senior service after independence) tended to have overseas educational experience, and there was often a sharp difference in perspective from those in the first and second generations.
 This generation of Northerners went on to form the core of the Kaduna Mafia.